how to get from from Haneda to Tokyo city center

 If you have a Japan Rail Pass, you can use it to take the JR trains from Haneda Airport to Tokyo Station.
 This is a great option if you’re planning to travel around Japan during your trip.
 The journey takes around 30-40 minutes and costs nothing if you have a Japan Rail Pass.

-TIP: You have to purchase your JR rail pass in your home country as you cannot purchase it once you’re in Japan! you can choose the activation day once you go exchange your JR pass voucher at the airport.
+you can choose the activation day once you go exchange your JR pass voucher at the airport.
 Very important to know you need to have the JR pass on you at all times and if you lose it you cannot get another copy.
-Also, you’ll need to get your JR rail pass in your home country at least 3 weeks before your trip and do not forget to bring it with you to Japan.

 When you arrive at Tokyo Station, you can easily transfer to other train lines to get to your final destination.
 The Yamanote Line, which circles central Tokyo, is a good option if you’re not sure which train line to take.